- Improvement We've reduced the time taken during "contacting servers" when using iCloud.

 - Improvement We've made a handful of iCloud backup download reliability improvements.
 We really have.
 Loads of stuff should be better -- and faster.

-Windows macOS · 1 features 3 improvements 2 fixes
+Windows macOS · 1 feature 3 improvements 2 fixes

 - Feature Sometimes when extracting files we find that a filename that works on your iPhone is too long to work on your PC.
 Windows, we're looking at you.
 We've now got a popup message that'll tell you this, and let you rename the file as a consequence.